-Long gone are the days where you had to queue at the bank and fill out lengthy forms.
-Thanks to online banking, like a moneyexpert.com there is hardly any need for any physical interaction with your bank, and you will also end up getting the work done faster
+Long gone are the days when you had to queue at the bank and fill out lengthy forms.
+Thanks to online banking, like moneyexpert.com there is hardly any need for any physical interaction with your bank, and you will also end up getting the work done faster

 Financial product comparison websites have become an excellent resource to hunt for new financial products, compare one product with another, check your eligibility, know more about schemes/plans, and more.